Movement

 Dance and Music Offerings

-Egyptian Dances :: رقص بلدي
+Egyptian Dance :: رقص بلدي

-Southern Italian Dances :: Danze Popolari, Pizzica & Tarantelle
+Southern Italian Dance :: Danze Popolari

-Southern Italian Dances :: Danze Popolari, Pizzica & Tarantelle
+Southern Italian Dance :: Danze Popolari

 Monica brings over three decades of movement, music, percussion, and language experience to her raqs sharqi and raqs baladi performance and education offerings.
 She is a recognized and respected member of the cultural, dance, music, and art communities she comes from.